Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm for spending restricted equilibria

 The directed graph contains a path of length $\le 2(n-1)$ from $p_j$ to $p_\ell$.
 As in the proof of part {\em (i)}, one can argue that for any two consecutive goods $j'$ and $j''$ on this path, $p_{j'}/p_{j''}\le (1+\epsilon) V_{\max}$.
 This implies the bound. \end{proof}

 \paragraph{Bounding the prices for Gale demand systems} Consider now the demand system $G^{u_i}(p,b_i)$ defined from a monotone concave utility function by \eqref{galeObjective}.
-An important difference is that agent $i$ may not exhaust their full budget $b_i$; however, the concavity implies that they will never spend more than $b_i$ in the optimal bundle.
-Consequently, even $\sum_i b_i\le \sum_j t_j$ is not a necessary condition for the existence of an equilibrium.
+The concavity implies that they will never spend more than $b_i$ in the optimal bundle, and moreover agent $i$ might spend strictly less than $b_i$.
+Thus, even if $\sum_i b_i\le \sum_j e_j$ does not hold an SR-equilibrium could exist.

 Still, we can obtain the same bounds as in Lemma~\ref{lemma:pSRmaxBound} on the prices.
 The proof is identical, noting that the KKT conditions for \eqref{galeObjective} also imply ${p^{(k)}_j}/{p^{(k)}_\ell} \le {\partial_j u_k(x^{(k)})}/{\partial_\ell u_k(x^{(k)})}$ if $x^{(k)}_j>0$, and the fact that agent $i$ spends at most $b_i$ in their optimal bundle.